 How to Calculate the Cost of Building a House in Bangalore?

 One can easily calculate the approximate cost of building a house in Bangalore by calculating the overall built-up area x Rs 1600 to Rs 2500 /sq ft(Premium).
 This will more or less help you understand the approximate project cost.

 ADDITIONAL COSTS TO BEAR DURING HOUSE CONSTRUCTION:

-- Borewell drilling approximate Rs 1 to 1.5lac.
+- Borewell drilling approximately Rs 1 to 1.9 lac.